 - Not all students test well.
 There are lots of children who demonstrate proficiency of skills during the practice phase of learning, but perform poorly in a testing situation.

-- Assessments should not be made to trick students.
+- The goal of assessments is not to trick students.
 Assessment should simply be an opportunity for the students to “show what they know.”
 For this reason familiarity in the format is important.

 - In today’s world of data collection it is only fair students be provided with multiple opportunities to demonstrate their abilities.
 Since the scores from assessments now go beyond a report card and instead may influence placement in groups and determine eligibility for services its important to be thorough in examining a child’s true abilities.

-Graphic organizers can be embedded into tests and quizzes as an additional opportunity to showcase knowledge.
+- Embed graphic organizers into tests and quizzes as an additional opportunity to showcase knowledge.

 Completing an organizer can help students plan their writing when answering open response questions.
 This will make the written component much more coherent, decrease student anxiety, and improve test-taking time management.
 Ultimately the goal is to have the students create and complete their own organizers when required to respond to a question in writing.
 Here’s how to encourage them to do that.